Megalaoofania/Custom-Roblox-Error-Message/README.txt

 Go to https://megalaoofania.github.io/Custom-Roblox-Error-Message
-Open Inspect Element and go to console.
+Open Inspect Element and go to console for instructions.